-Strive for system balance and harmony: Recognize the interdependent relationship between society, economy and the natural environment through using a systems thinking approach which acknowledges that decisions within one system may unintentionally impact another system.
+Recognize the interdependent relationship between society, economy and the natural environment through using a systems-thinking approach, which acknowledges that decisions within one system may unintentionally impact another system.

-Plan for and manage campus growth and development in a manner that reduces impacts on ecosystem health and human health while developing the capacity to adapt and endure in the face of unanticipated changes over time.
+Plan for and manage campus growth and development in a financially viable manner that reduces negative impacts on ecosystem vitality and human health while developing the capacity to adapt and endure in the face of unanticipated changes over time.

-Respect and sustain the environmental integrity of its physical campus by conserving and creating ecosystem functions that enhances not only campus quality of life, but also stewards the health of natural resources and human well-being while linking the university to the city and region beyond.
+Respect and enrich the environmental integrity of Yale’s physical campus through conservation practices that enhance not only the quality of life of campus, but also link the university to the city and region beyond.

-Engage a multi-stakeholder process of collaborative planning and innovation that enables broad championship and participation in sustainability endeavors.
+Advance multi-stakeholder processes for collaborative planning and implementation that enable broad participation in and accountability for sustainability endeavors.